How to Build a DIY Compost Bin For Rich Amendments

 Compost Tumblers

-What’s great about compost tumblers is they enclose the compost in a bin, making it inaccessible to rodents, most bugs, and any animals who may find your compost tasty or interesting.
+What’s great about compost tumblers is that they enclose the compost in a bin, making it inaccessible to rodents, most bugs, and any animals who may find your compost tasty or interesting.
 Turning your compost is as easy as turning a handle on the side.
-You won’t need to do much other than ensure your balance of compost materials are correct.
+You won’t need to do much other than ensure your balance of compost materials is correct.

 Trench Composting